-In this paper, we propose a novel approach to estimating β that allows the inclusion of lagged variables as controls without weakening identification.
-Specifically, we replace the single equation (1) with an Hdimensional system of structural equations in forecast errors of y_t and Y_t , where H is the number of leads.
-The forecast errors can be derived from a variety of forecasting models, including vector autoregressive models (VARs) and local projections (LPs).
+In this paper, we propose a novel approach to identifying and estimating β that allows the inclusion of lagged variables as controls without weakening identification.
+Specifically, we replace the single equation (1) with an H-dimensional system of structural equations in forecast errors of y_t and Y_t , where H is the number of leads.
+The forecast errors can be derived from a variety of forecasting models, including VARs or LPs that include a rich set of controls.
 The contemporaneous values of the N_z instrumental variables generate HN_z moment conditions, which we solve in closed form for β , yielding a restricted IV estimator in the system of reduced form forecast errors.
 We refer to this estimator as System Projections on Instrumental Variables, or SP-IV.